 - 1/3 cup semisweet or dark chocolate chips (I used mini)

-- Optional: 1/4 cup wheat bran, hemp seeds, flax seeds, or chia seeds (I used hemp seeds)
+- Optional: 1/4 cup wheat bran, hemp seeds, flax seeds, chia seeds, or hemp seeds

-- If the dough is sticky, you can refrigerate it for a 2-3 hours or pop it in the freezer for 30 minutes to slightly firm up.
+Add the rest of the ingredients to the mixing bowl, and stir for 2-3 minutes minutes until fully combined.
+At this point, if the dough is very sticky, you can refrigerate it for a 1-2 hours or pop it in the freezer for 30 minutes to slightly firm up.

-- Form the dough into about 24 tablespoon-sized balls and refrigerate for about an hour before enjoying.
+Using a cookie scoop or spoon, form the dough into about 24 tablespoon-sized balls.
+Place on wax or parchment sheet or dish and refrigerate for about an hour before enjoying.

-- To store, place energy bites in a ziploc bag or storage container.
-Refrigerate for up to 3 weeks or freeze for up to 6 months.
+To store, place energy bites in a Ziploc bag or storage container.
+Refrigerate for up to 2 weeks or freeze for up to 3 months.

 Depending on the type of peanut butter you use and its thickness, you may need to add slightly more honey or peanut butter to help the energy bites come together.